 On the heels of the “20 Unique Ways Amish Raise Their Kids” article, another click-magnet piece popped up on my news feed this morning.
 This one is called “15 Insane Rules All Amish Kids Must Follow” (source article removed at thetalko.com).

 Similar to the 20 Unique Ways… article, this one presents a list of “rules” for children in Amish society.
 The article itself appears on a pop culture site that ostensibly has nothing to do with the Amish.

-So let’s have a look at this latest list; like last time, I’ve added my own comments below on these “Insane Rules”.
+So let’s have a look at this latest list; like last time, I’ve added my own comments below on these “Amish Rules”.
 How accurate are they?
 (And secondly, how “insane” are they?).

-15. They Have To Follow A Really Strict Dress Code – This would be true.
+15. They Have To Follow A Really Strict Dress Code – So first off, this would be true.
 The Amish dress code would be considered “strict” by most non-Amish people.
 Though I think “insane” might better describe the way some non-Amish folks dress and present themselves today.
 Amish dress is a marker of their belonging to a community and also a sign of modesty.
 But this Amish clothing rule is pretty much on point.

 14. Once They’re 14, They Have To Leave School – Also true, mostly.
 In some states, such as Pennsylvania, Amish are required to attend schooling until age 15.
 Those Amish children who are still 14 when the next school year starts attend what are known as vocational classes, for a few hours, one day per week.

 13. Amish Kids Are Allowed To Do Whatever They Want During Rumspringa – Unsurprisingly, Rumspringa makes a fast appearance in the list.
 Amish rules for their youth can vary.
 While some Amish go through a wilder period during their youth, the vast majority live at home under their parents’ roof in this time.
 To say they are “allowed” to do anything they want is an exaggeration.
 Most non-Amish parents don’t permit their at-home teen children to do whatever they want as far as partying, etc. With most Amish parents it is the same.
 They’re going to have rules for their children just like any parents would.

 11. Some Amish Kids Play With Faceless Dolls – This is true.
 I tried to purchase one from a well off-the-beaten path Amish shop recently, and was told that they usually just sell those to their “own people”.
 I kind of liked that response 🙂